Sonos Move Review

-The technical answer to that question is yes — the speaker sports a 10 hour battery life, an IP56 dust/waterproof rating (meaning you can roll it in the dirt and douse it in water with reckless abandon) and offers simple Bluetooth connectivity.
+The technical answer to that question is yes — the speaker sports a 10-hour battery life, an IP56 dust/waterproof rating (meaning you can roll it in the dirt and douse it in water with reckless abandon) and offers simple Bluetooth connectivity.
 The functional answer to that question, in most cases, is not really.
 Weighing in at 6.6 pounds and sporting fairly girthy dimensions of 9.5" x 6.3" x 5", it's very unlikely this speaker will make it into your backpack for a hike, and almost as improbable that it will find its way into your beach bag for a day in the sand.
 This speaker's portability is generally limited to taking it into the backyard, moving it from room to room in the house, or maybe bringing it camping if you're going to pitch the tent right next to the car.
-Don't get us wrong, that little extra bit of portability is a game-changer for Sonos lovers--your backyard barbeques will likely never be the same--but if you're looking for a truly portable speaker there are multiple sub 2-pound options out there that still offer good listening experiences.
+Don't get us wrong, that little extra bit of portability is a game-changer for Sonos lovers--your backyard barbeques will likely never be the same--but if you're looking for a truly portable speaker there are multiple sub-2-pound options out there in the world of top-ranked Bluetooth speakers that still offer a good listening experience.

 Adding a battery certainly didn't cause Sonos to sacrifice any sound quality in building the Move.
 It lives up to the sonorous adjective that inspired the company's name, and then some.